tgrey2024/capstone/README.md

 <hr/>

 ## Design
 When designing for the UI for Remineez, it was important to remember that our primary target users are seniors who may be diagnosed with dementia or other cognitive challenges.
+Colour contrast needs to be sufficient for improved readability and accessibility.
 There may also be certain vision challenges due to the age of this user group, e.g. colour blindness.
 Many senior users may already use assistive tools on their devices, such as screen readers.
 It is important to design the site for accessibility.
 Semantic tags, image alt tags and ARIA labels help screen reader users to understand and navigate the content more easily.
 Font Awesome icons have been used to help remind users what each function does on the page.
+The early deployed site was tested for accessibility using tools like Chrome Dev Tools Lighthouse Audit and [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) and bugs were logged and prioritised for fixing.

 ### Wireframes
 Based on the user stories, I used Balsamiq to design the wireframes for the main UI, starting with mobile first.